groupdocs/reference.groupdocs.com/content/sites/groupdocs/conversion/english/net/groupdocs.conversion.options.load/noteloadoptions/defaultfont/_index.md

 ---
 title: DefaultFont
 second_title: GroupDocs.Conversion for .NET API Reference
 description: Default font for Note document.
 The following font will be used if a font is missing.
-An absolute path to font file must be provided.
 type: docs
 weight: 20
 url: /net/groupdocs.conversion.options.load/noteloadoptions/defaultfont/
 ---
 ## NoteLoadOptions.DefaultFont property

 Default font for Note document.
 The following font will be used if a font is missing.
-An absolute path to font file must be provided.

 ```csharp
 public string DefaultFont { get; set; }